Last Updated on January 4, 2023 by James Castro

 - We offer extended support.
 If you want to build something out 100% and take it to market, great.
 If you want to save some features for down the road or spread the budget out over time, that’s fine too.
 We can build new features in a staged environment, test them, and implement them across all existing sites.
 We can also add new features to your template site for ease of implementation later (when you create a new subsite).
 Ongoing dev support is a huge benefit for many reasons.

 - Franchisee support is also something we offer.
 That means Owners get access to a custom ticketing system where they can submit support requests, and we handle them.
 We can also implement unique phone numbers for call-ins and provide dedicated email support.
-Most franchisors have a small marketing team that is obligated to handle all major marketing challenges and also be the website and marketing support team for franchisees.
+Most franchisors have a small marketing team that is obligated to handle all major marketing challenges and be the franchisees’ website and marketing support team.
 It’s a lot to ask of them.
 We can help.

 - Franchise Marketing support: When your site is done, and you want help creating a new campaign with custom landing pages, setting up marketing automation, designing an eBook, ghost-writing a blog, creating a video, running paid ads, helping with social media design, shooting photos or many other franchise marketing deliverables or tasks that help build your digital empire, we can do that with you.
 We work with marketing teams – we don’t replace them.
 There is no replacement for a full-time marketing director.
 Think of us as the technical extension of your marketing team.
 Building digital assets is our thing, and when it comes to choosing a company to help with your franchise website, it’s good to know that we have a multiverse of talents we can apply to your growth.